Dylrex/st/README.md

-# Dylrex's fork of Luke Smith's st build - the simple (suckless) terminal
+# Dylrex's st build - the simple (suckless) terminal

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: